digitc1/aws-queue-to-db-with-encryption-and-byok/README.md

 You see that the origin of the key instance is __EXTERNAL__ and the key state is __PendingImport__.

-### Manage the key policy

->__Important__
-Do not set the Principal to an asterisk (*) in any key policy statement that allows permissions unless you use conditions to limit the key policy.
-An asterisk gives every identity in every AWS account permission to use the KMS key, unless another policy statement explicitly denies it.
-Users in other AWS accounts can use your KMS key whenever they have corresponding permissions in their own account.

 ### Generate the key material
 You can use openssl to generate the key material in plain text.